-The reason we call it gamification is because the gaming industry was the first to master Human-Focused Design.
+The reason we call it Gamification is that the gaming industry was the first to master Human-Focused Design.

 Games have no other purpose than to please the individual playing them.
 Yes, there are often “objectives” in games, such as killing a dragon or saving the princess, and sometimes saving a dragon, but those are all excuses to simply keep the player happily entertained.